MrSparxxx/JustInCase/readme.md

   They are raiding you

-  They have adverted ìKill Meî
+  They have adverted ‚ÄúKill Me‚Äù

   They have crossed a KOS line or went against a KOS sign you have placed

   You are mugging the player and they pull a gun/run away/shoot at you.

-  If Both players advert ìDuelî.
+  If Both players advert ‚ÄúDuel‚Äù.

 You MAY NOT kill someone under these circumstances: